CPP-AP 3.0.1

 Tip:

-The parse_args function may throw an ap::argument_parser_exception (specifically the ap::parsing_failure derived exception) if the provided command-line arguments do not match the expected configuration.
-To simplify error handling, the argument_parser class provides try_parse_args methods, which will automatically catch these exceptions, print the error message, and exit with a failure status.
+The parse_args function may throw an ap::argument_parser_exception if the configuration of the defined arguments is invalid or the parsed command-line arguments do not match the expected configuration.
+To simplify error handling, the argument_parser class provides a try_parse_args method which will automatically catch these exceptions, print the error message as well as the help message of the deepest used parser (see Subparsers), and exit with a failure status.

 Internally, This is equivalent to: